xvik/dropwizard-guicey/src/doc/docs/extras/admin-rest.md

 All rest resources could be "published" in the admin context too.
 This is just an emulation of rest: the same resources are accessible in both contexts.
 On admin side special servlet simply redirects all incoming requests into the jersey context.

-Such an approach is better than registering a completely separate jersey context for admin rest because of no overhead and the simplicity of jersey extensions management.
+Such approach is better than registering a completely separate jersey context for admin rest because of no overhead and the simplicity of jersey extensions management.

 ## Configuration